 • Mind your posture, as there is preliminary evidence that greater therapist eye contact and leaning forward in one’s seat are associated with greater treatment credibility, as well as with other processes such as the quality of the therapeutic alliance between patient and therapist and perceptions of the empathy shown by the therapist.

 commentary The practice recommendations advanced by the reviewers are based on the possibility of a causal link – that the degree to which patients believe in the treatment or the therapist influences effectiveness.
 However, they are clear that such a link has not been established, and even if it were real, it would it seems be a very loose relationship.
 Links between outcomes and therapist credibility may be stronger if the studies had been done to test this, but from the reviewed studies the average impact (if there is one) of beliefs about the credibility of treatment accounts for just 1% of the variation in outcomes.
 Among nearly half the patient samples the credibility-outcomes link was either zero or negative, and it seems none of the studies were about treating substance use problems.

 How much substance use therapists should invest in boosting credibility on the basis of this evidence must be open to question, especially given the potential risks of ‘over-egging’ a treatment’s credentials.
 Instilling optimism in the form of credibility is almost certainly on balance usually positive, but with relapse the norm in substance use treatment, perhaps not if it leads to greater disillusion and distrust of treatment when it fails.

-As they are added to the Effectiveness Bank, listed below will be analyses of the remaining reviews commissioned by the American Psychological Association task force.
+Listed below are analyses of the other reviews commissioned by the American Psychological Association task force.